improove/improove-sitedash/README.md

 Found a bug or missing a feature?
 Don't hesitate to create a new issue here on GitHub.
 Or contact me [directly](https://github.com/ptz0n).

+## Installation

+1. Create a file named `config.php` based on `sample-config.php`.
+Fill out Pingdom and Google accound info.
+2. Populate the `$charts` array with the site(s) or application(s) to monitor.
+3. Create a folder named `cache` with write premissions to enable caching.

 ## License

 Copyright (c) 2011 Erik Pettersson